 SwimRun injuries - Inside thighs - wetsuit seam abrasion, especially in salt water.
 Over shorter distances, this is less of an issue, but when you spend 3 hours or more swimming and running in your wetsuit, you may find that the seams inside your wetsuit down the insides of your legs starts to rub as you run.

 And if you are swimming in salt water, it's even worse, as the saltwater can dry and leave raw salt behind.
 You end up with an abrasion on the skin that is not actually that painful, but it gets annoying, and can take up to a week to heal.

 Prevention: The best solution I have found is to apply Body Glide directly to the wetsuit seam itself, liberally.
 I literally plaster the seam with Body Glide, and it seems to last for the duration of a 5 hour + swimrun.

 To help healing of an abrasion like this, I recommend a high-quality aloe vera gel.
-The best we have found is the Forever Living Aloe Gel.
+Here is a link to an aloe vera gel on Amazon that we recommend strongly.

 BUT if you fall on rocky ground, there's a good chance that a sharp rock will penetrate the neoprene of your suit and cause a nasty gash.